Eigenvalues of Cayley graphs: Distance-regular Cayley graphs

 where $N_i(u)$ is the set of vertices of $G$ at distance $i$ from $u$.
 It is well known (see \cite[Theorem 3.7.3]{Cvetkovic10}) that the eigenvalues of a distance-regular graph are determined by its \emph{intersection array} $\{b_0,b_1, \ldots, b_{d-1}; c_1,c_2, \ldots,c_d\}$.
-A distance-regular graph of diameter two is called a strongly regular graph.
-More explicitly, a \emph{strongly regular graph} with parameters $(n, r, s, t)$ is a connected $r$-regular graph with $n$ vertices in which any two adjacent vertices have exactly $s$ common neighbours and any two non-adjacent vertices have exactly $t$ common neighbours (see \cite[Section 1.2]{Cvetkovic10}).
-The eigenvalues of such a strongly regular graph are (see \cite[Theorem 3.6.5]{Cvetkovic10})
+A distance-regular graph of diameter two is a connected strongly regular graph.
+More explicitly, a \emph{strongly regular graph} with parameters $(v, k, \l, \mu)$ is a $k$-regular graph with $v$ vertices in which any two adjacent vertices have exactly $\l$ common neighbours and any two non-adjacent vertices have exactly $\mu$ common neighbours (see \cite[Section 1.2]{Cvetkovic10}).
+Obviously, if a graph $G$ is strongly regular, then so is its complement $\overline{G}$.
+A strongly regular graph $G$ is \emph{nontrivial} if both $G$ and $\overline{G}$ are connected and \emph{trivial} otherwise.
+(Equivalently, $G$ is trivial if either $\mu = 0$ or $\mu = k$.)
+It is well known (see \cite[Theorem 3.6.5]{Cvetkovic10}) that the eigenvalues of a strongly regular graph with parameters $(v, k, \l, \mu)$ are